Topical Collagen and the Limits of Skincare

 • Ferment support – lactobacillus ferment and prebiotic ingredients

-Under-eye skin affected by dehydration-related fine lines, dryness, or a tired, less smooth look.
+Best for: Under-eye skin affected by dehydration-related fine lines, dryness, or a tired, less smooth look.

-Very reactive or sensitized under-eye skin may find the high number of peptides and active components too stimulating, despite the formula being fragrance-free.
+Use with caution: Very reactive or sensitized under-eye skin may find the high number of peptides and active components too stimulating, despite the formula being fragrance-free.

 A freeze-dried collagen capsule designed to be mixed into a serum.
 The formula contains only hydrolyzed collagen and is intended to boost surface hydration and skin comfort without altering the rest of your routine.